runtime-data-validation-js/-runtime-data-validation-js.github.io/documents/custom-validator.html.md

 }
 ```

 Each TypeScript decorator is implemented by a function.
+That means the `IsCustom` function can be used as a decorator as `@IsCustom()`.
 For a complete introduction see [_How to Use and Implement TypeScript Decorators_](https://javascript.plainenglish.io/deep-introduction-to-using-and-implementing-typescript-decorators-a9e876ad0d43)

 This decorator function follows the decorator factory pattern.
 The `IsCustom` function itself is not a decorator function.
 Instead the decorator function is returned by `generateValidationDecorator`.